Cardano-Atlantic-Council/rationale/gov_action1286ft23r7jem825s4l0y5rn8sgam0tz2ce04l7a38qmnhp3l9a6qqn850dw.md

 * The authors of the governance action changed the file contents of the proposal metadata after realizing their error.
-This means that the published file does not hash and match that published on-chain via the anchor information (Article III, Section 6, Paragraph 1).
+This means that the published file does not currently hash and match that published on-chain via the anchor information **[3: Article III, Section 6, Paragraph 1]**.
 However, given that a mutable (HTTPS) link was provided in the governance action, the metadata file could be restored at a later date.
 This situation could create unnecessary uncertainty and doubt.
 * It doesn't change any parameters, perhaps it should be ignored or considered Constitutional?
 Given that all proposed protocol parameter changes must build on the previous state (hash) of governance, seemingly innocuous proposals such